beku/Argyll-Releases/Readme.txt

 color management tasks is also available.
 A mailing list provides support for more advanced usage.

-This is Version 1.1.1, a bug fix release following the V1.1.0 release on 17th January 2010.
-The first public release of icclib was in November 1998, and of Argyll was in July 2000.
+This is Version 1.2.1, a bug fix update to V1.2.0 release on 30 July 2010.
+The first public release of icclib was in November 1998, and of Argyll was in October 2000.
 Code development commenced in 1995.
 See Changes Summary for an overview of changes since the last release.
 Changes between revisions is detailed in the log.txt file that accompanies the source code.

 It is licensed under the Affero GNU Version 3 license.